colomafarre/colomafarre.github.io/_posts/2019-02-21-homeschooling.md

 <a href="/img/homeschool/20190214_095528.JPG"> <img border="0" src= "/img/homeschool/20190214_095528.JPG" width="200"></a>

 After that, we go potty, put our shoes on, drink some water and get ready for our **Morning Walk**.
 This has been so far the most enjoyable thing for me (and the kids like it too).
 Galileo goes in the carrier, on my back, and Ramona walks.
-Every day **we settle an intention for our walk**.
-Sometimes it is to find some flowers for Suman, some rocks to do a craft later, we bring the magnifying glass and look for small things, or we just decide a destination (the big river, the swing house, ...) and enjoy everything we find on the way.
+Every day **we pick a goal for our walk**.
+Sometimes it is to find some flowers for Suman, some rocks to do a craft later, we bring the magnifying glass and look for small things, or we just decide a destination (the big river, the house with the swing, ...) and enjoy everything we find on the way.
 We spend between 45 min and 1 hour wondering around.
 It has been really nice to walk out of the house first thing in the morning, to be out in nature, seeing the animals, discovering our neighborhood!

 <a href="/img/homeschool/20190219_151403.JPG"> <img border="0" src= "/img/homeschool/20190219_151403.JPG" width="200"></a>